-The social emotional learning curriculum is also an integral part of our school.
+The social emotional learning curriculum is an integral part of our school.
 The classroom is a small community, representative of the larger world community.
-In addition to our social emotional learning curriculum, class meetings are held in each classroom.
-Students work together, share ideas and find creative answers to problems.
-Throughout the day, students are encouraged to reflect on their thinking, explore the problem solving process and share their findings.
+Class meetings are held in each classroom.
+Students work together, share ideas, and find creative answers to problems.
+Throughout the day, students are encouraged to explore their thinking, explore the problem solving process, and share their findings.
 Students work together to establish rules and expectations by creating a classroom constitution.
 These constitutions incorporate Region 13's Core Ethical Values of respect, responsibility, honesty, kindness and courage.

-A whole school assembly is generally held three times a month.
+A whole school assembly is held approximately three times a month.
 It is a time for the entire school to come together.
-We celebrate our school community by singing together and sharing learning, artistic, and musical accomplishments.
-Students are encouraged and supported by their peers and assemblies are hosted by students.
-Parents and community members are always welcome to attend.
-Weekly Assembly has a dynamic and positive impact upon our school climate.
+We celebrate our school community through song, classroom and individual student shares, and recognition of students' accomplishments.
+Students are encouraged and supported by their peers to have the confidence to share with our entire school community.
+Parents and family members are always welcome to attend.
+Our assembly has a dynamic and positive impact upon the school climate.